DroidDrone/DroidDrone/README.md

 In the Control app you can configure various settings, such as Camera ID (for internal phone cameras).
 If your phone has a wide-angle camera, it's best to use it.
 A wide-angle camera usually has ID 2 or 3, but on some phones, it can be different (my old Redmi has ID 21...).

-You can also connect an external USB camera (UVC) using the USB OTG splitter.
+You can also connect an external USB camera (UVC) using the USB OTG splitter (however, some power-hungry cameras may not work stably via phone OTG splitter, please check before flying).

 > Cameras with high frame rates have lower internal latency.